 World Youth Day (WYD) is a worldwide encounter with the Pope which is typically celebrated every three years in a different country.
 The most recent WYD was celebrated January 2019 in Panama City, Panama.
 WYD is open to all young people who want to take part in a festive encounter with their contemporaries centered on Jesus Christ.
 This event is an opportunity to experience, in first person, the universality of the Church; to share with the whole world the hope of many young people who want to commit themselves to Christ and others.
 World Youth Day is a unique way to deepen your faith and grow closer to Christ, by means of prayer and the sacraments, together with thousands of other young people who share your interests and ambitions.

 Save the Date: Due to Covid, the World Youth Day planned to be held in Lisbon, Portugal in July 2022 has been postponed.
 It is now scheduled to be held in August 2023.
 Pilgrimage details will be available approximately 12 months before the event.

 Pastoral Juvenil Hispana is a young adult ministry model/movement designed for those who prefer to participate in a culturally specific movement.
 The movement collaborates among participating parishes, develops leadership, and nurtures a commitment with Jesus and His Church.

 The OYYACM functions as a curator of conversation and operates with a think tank mentality, always seeking to crowdsource the best ideas, methodologies, and structures for sharing with the body of missionary leaders throughout the diocese of Dallas.
 As missionary leaders ourselves, we lead our colleagues by building relationships of trust, knowing that the best advocacy and networking takes place when missionary leaders operate first as sons and daughters of Christ.

-- Report summarizing the results of the 2018 Convocation on Youth, Young Adults, and Vocational Discernment
+- 2018 Convocation Report on Youth, Young Adults, and Vocational Discernment

 - Feedback for Francis Surveys: Providing local data to the Holy Father